chengbao-0/HousekeepingServiceMgrSys/README.md

 For detailed database design, please restore by yourself according to sql backup records

-The JDBC driver jar package of the Mysql database used by the project
+"mysql-connector-java-5.1.0-bin.jar" is the JDBC driver jar package of the Mysql database used by the project